Java Bindings for Rust: A Comprehensive Guide

 ) usingMethodHandle

-in Java. - For borrowed references: Manage memory using
+in Java. is released once the object is no longer needed. - For borrowed references: Manage memory using

 Arena